Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 At this time, the report contains absolute paths in some places, with your private information.
-The goal is to make this blended out by default because we also want to become able to compare compilation reports from different setups, e.g. with updated packages, and see the changes to Nuitka.
+The goal is to make this blended out by default because we also want to become able to compare compilation reports from different setups, for example with updated packages, and see the changes to Nuitka.
 The report is, however, recommended for your bug reporting.

 Also, another form is available, where the report is free form and according to a Jinja2 template of yours, and one that is included in